Tinian, Northern Mariana Islands

 Tinian (/ˈtɪniən, ˌtiːniˈɑːn/; Tini'an) is one of the three principal islands of the Commonwealth of the Northern Mariana Islands (CNMI).
 Together with uninhabited neighboring Aguiguan, it forms Tinian Municipality, one of the four constituent municipalities of the Northern Marianas.
 Tinian's largest village is San Jose.
-Tinian is just south of the Northern Marianas' most inhabited island, Saipan, but north of the populated Rota to the south.
+Tinian is just south of Saipan, the most populated island, and north of Rota.
 The island has many World War II historical sites, cattle ranches, and beaches.
-There was a 5-star casino that operated from 1998 to 2015; the remaining are other hotels/resorts and a golf course.
-The main Saipan access is a short airplane ride from the international airport or a charter boat.
+There are hotels, resorts, and a golf course.
+A 5-star casino operated from 1998 to 2015.

+Saipan is reached by a short airplane ride or a charter boat.

 Tinian is part of the United States and the CNMI.
 Along with Guam, it is the westernmost U.S. island in the Pacific.

 History

 First settlers

 The Mariana Islands, of which Tinian is one, were the first islands settled by humans in Remote Oceania.
 It was also the first and the longest of the ocean-crossing voyages of the Austronesian peoples and is separate from the later Polynesian settlement of the rest of Remote Oceania.
 They were settled around 1500 to 1400 BC by migrants departing from the Philippines.
 This was followed by a second migration from the Caroline Islands by the first millennium AD, and a third migration from Island Southeast Asia (likely the Philippines or eastern Indonesia) by 900 AD.

 Thousands of years ago, the island was settled by a people who built stone structures all over Tinian called taga.